Time and Again (Finney novel): Plot

 It is a huge fire, and Si and Julia find themselves trapped.
 They barely escape.
-Si learns that the building used to house the New York World newspapers and one piece of the puzzle fits in—the missing word in Carmody's note was "Building".
+Si learns that the building used to house the New York World newspapers and one piece of the puzzle fits in — the missing word in Carmody's note was "Building".
 After watching the efforts to fight the fire, in which many die, the shaken couple returns to Gramercy Park.
 There is no sign of Pickering.
-(The burning of the New York World building is a factual historical event.)

-Two days later, the two are picked up by Police Inspector Thomas Byrnes, and then taken to Carmody's house.
+Two days later, the Si and Julia are picked up by Police Inspector Thomas Byrnes, and then taken to Carmody's house.
 Terribly burned and bandaged, Carmody accuses them of murdering Pickering and starting the fire.
-After they leave, Byrnes expresses indecision and lets them walk away—only to yell "The prisoners are escaping" to the sergeant who accompanies him.
+After they leave, Byrnes feigns indecision and lets them walk away — only to yell, "The prisoners are escaping" to the sergeant who accompanies him.
 It is a set-up, the two are to prove their guilt by "attempting to escape".
 As it turns out, police all over the island have already been provided with their description and photographs.
-They are able to flee, but have no money and nowhere to go.
+Si and Julia are able to flee, but have no money and nowhere to go.
 They shelter in the as-yet-unassembled Statue of Liberty's arm, then standing in Madison Square.
 (Again, the arm standing in Madison Square Park prior to the statue as a whole being erected is a factual event).
 Si tells Julia the whole story, but she takes it as entertaining fantasy.
 She is soon convinced otherwise, as Si brings them both into the present, and she observes the dawn from high inside the long-assembled statue, seeing a totally strange New York.

 They spend a day in the present, with a shocked Julia observing the things that have changed in ninety years, from clothing to television.
 At last, they settle into Si's apartment.
 He is ashamed to tell her the history of what has happened in the past ninety years, the horrible wars and the fact that there are areas of the city where no law-abiding citizen can safely go.
 Julia must return home.
-The two realize that the man whom they met at Carmody's house was in fact Pickering, who they could not identify because of the burns and bandages—Carmody had actually died in the fire.
+The two realize that the man whom they met at Carmody's house was in fact Pickering, who they could not identify because of the burns and bandages — the real Carmody had actually died in the fire.
 Armed with this knowledge, Julia can keep Pickering from having her arrested, lest he be exposed.
 As 1882 is far more real to her than 1970, she returns to the past without needing any help from Si.